 - Do you have a strong understanding of probability (undergraduate-level)?

 - Have you taken any courses (either from your undergraduate studies or MOOCs) in machine learning, computer vision or robotics?

 - 6 Problem Sets

-- Extra Credit: Extra credit may be awarded by completing Hardware Challenges, participating in Peer Feedback, and for exceptional helpfulness on the class Piazza forum.
+- Extra Credit: Extra credit may be awarded for completing Hardware Challenges and for exceptional helpfulness on the class Piazza forum.

 - Grades for the projects will be posted to your student account on Canvas.

 Assignment Submission and Late Policy

 - All assignments are submitted via Canvas.